Welcome to the Embassy of Bangladesh, Tokyo

 • Visit of the Admiral M Shaheen Iqbal, NBP, NUP, ndc, afwc, psc, Chief of Naval Staff of Bangladesh Navy to attend the International Fleet Review (IFR)2022-Japan and 18th Western Pacific Naval Symposium (WPNS), 04-10 November 2022.

-• Visit of H.E.
-Mr. NAKATANI Gen, Special Advisor to Prime Minister of Japan on International Human Rights, 19- 21 2023
+• Visit of Mr. NAKATANI Gen, former Special Advisor to Prime Minister of Japan on International Human Rights, 19- 21 February 2023 [Current Defense Minister]

-• Visit of H.E.
-Mr. KOMURA Masahiro, Parliamentary Vice-Minister for Foreign Affairs, 6-9 October 2023
+• Visit of Mr. KOMURA Masahiro, former Parliamentary Vice-Minister for Foreign Affairs, 6-9 October 2023

 Political Consultations

 During Hon’ble Prime Minister’s visit to Japan in May 2014 decision has been taken to hold regular Foreign Office Consultations (FOC) between Bangladesh and Japan.
 After that both sides re-committed themselves to hold regular Foreign Office Consultations between two Governments when Japanese Prime Minister visited Bangladesh in September 2014.
-Following the decision, the first ever FOC took place in Dhaka in February 2015 followed by 2nd FOC in Tokyo in November 2018.
-The 3rd Foreign Office Consultation (FOC) was held on 25 February 2021.
-However, due to COVID-19 restriction, the discussions were held online covering issues of bilateral relations.
+Following the decision, the first ever FOC took place in Dhaka in February 2015.
+There have been five rounds of negotiations since then in 2015, 2018, 2021, 2023 and in June, 2024.
+The next round is expected to be held in Tokyo.

-Over the years, Bangladesh and Japan has signed a number of Agreements/MoUs to strengthen and institutionalize cooperation between them.
-The important documents signed between the two countries are mentioned below:
+• Over the years, Bangladesh and Japan has signed a number of Agreements/MoUs to strengthen and institutionalize cooperation between them.
+The list of Agreements/MoUs as of 2023 signed between the two countries are mentioned below:

 Sl No.